fidisys/contentconcepts-data/services/academic_editing/essay_editing/index.md

 title: Essay Editing
 highlight: Native English & Ivy League Writers
 serviceHeader:
-  decription: "We're ContentConcepts, the essay editing service that will take
+  decription: "We are one of the best and trusted Essay Editing services in India
-    your jumbled mess and turn it into a polished masterpiece that would make Shakespeare proud.
-Okay, maybe not Shakespeare, but you get the idea!
-Our essay editors work with their magic  to:"
+    that excels at transforming your jumbled mess into a polished masterpiece.
+    While we may not guarantee Shakespeare-level brilliance, we'll certainly get your work pretty close!
+Our skilled essay editors work their magic to:"
   serviceLink:
     - title: ""
       link: Enhance clarity and coherence